 What Can CMS Grads Do?

-A CMS degree can also be a valuable professional asset.
+A CMS degree is a valuable professional asset.
 An Association of American Colleges & Universities survey of 400 private sector and nonprofit executives found that the most highly valued skills for recent college graduates were: written and oral communication skills, teamwork skills, ethical decision-making, critical thinking skills, and the ability to apply knowledge in real-world settings.
 These skills are at the foundation of the CMS major at Washington College.

 One of the most important aspects of communication and media studies is that you can let your interests guide your course of study, and eventually, your career.

 Potential Career Paths

 Interested in writing?
 Potential careers include: correspondent, print or broadcast journalist, travel writer, reviewer or critic, blogger, web content provider, editor, script writer, news service researcher, technical writer